ATHIRASURESH98/HOUSE_PRICE_PREDICTION/README.md

 # **HOUSE PRICE PREDICTION**
-This repository contains code for predicting the house price of houses in Bengalure This repository contains code for analyzing the election results of the 2021 Kerala Assembly Elections using Pandas.
-The dataset used in this analysis is sourced from the Election Commission of India (ECI) website.
+This repository contains code for predicting the house price of houses in Bengaluru using some machine learning models in python.
+The dataset used in this analysis is sourced from the kaggle website.
+## **Requirements**
+To run this code, you need to have the following installed:

+- Python 3.x
+- Pandas
+- Jupyter Notebook